MythosMachina/ModelHome/docker_setup/README.md

 It works on both Windows and Linux by automatically detecting the operating system.

+## Requirements

+- **Windows**: Windows 10 or newer with Docker Desktop installed, or WSL2 with Docker.
+- **Linux**: A modern distribution with Docker Engine and the Docker Compose plugin.

 Running the script will:

 1. Clone the MyLora repository into `./app` if it is not already present.